christianwach/civicrm-wp-profile-sync/README.md

 **License:** GPLv2 or later<br/>
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Keeps *WordPress* User Profile fields in sync with their corresponding *CiviCRM* Contact fields.
+Keeps entities in *CiviCRM* in sync with their equivalents in *WordPress*.

 ### Description

-Please note: this is the development repository for *CiviCRM WordPress Profile Sync*.
+Please note: this is the development repository for *CiviCRM Profile Sync*.
 It can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/civicrm-wp-profile-sync/), which is the best place to get it from if you're not a developer.

-The *CiviCRM WordPress Profile Sync* plugin keeps the "First Name", "Last Name", "Nickname", "Email Address" and "Website" fields of a *WordPress* User Profile in sync with their corresponding fields in a *CiviCRM* Contact.
+The *CiviCRM Profile Sync* plugin keeps the "First Name", "Last Name", "Nickname", "Email Address" and "Website" fields of a *WordPress* User Profile in sync with their corresponding fields in a *CiviCRM* Contact.
 The synchronisation takes place regardless of whether the changes are made in *WordPress* or *CiviCRM*.

 The plugin also supports syncing the "First Name" and "Last Name" fields of the WordPress User and CiviCRM Contact with *BuddyPress* when using the *BP xProfile WordPress User Sync* plugin.